-Home

 Firefighting

-There are many different functions you can do when you join Freeport VFD and Freeport EMS.
-The main function we are looking for more members in is firefighting.
+There are many different functions you can do when you join Freeport VFD/ EMS.
+The main position we are looking for more members in is firefighting.
 What does it take to become a firefighter?
 Well, you have to take a class called The Essentials of Firefighting, which will teach you the different aspects of firefighting, and how to put out a fire from the inside and outside of a building.
 You must also participate in a controlled training fire.
 Once you complete this class, you have all the necessary training and skills to begin firefighting.
 There are also many other classes to advance your knowledge and skills.
-If you do are a truck driver, or have experience driving large vehicles, or just want to help out, you can be a driver/pump operator.
+If you are a truck driver, or have experience driving large vehicles, or just want to help out, you can be a driver/pump operator.
 To be certified to drive these vehicles, you need to take Emergency Vehicle Operators Course, and you can also take Pump Operations to familiarize yourself with how to use a fire pump on a truck.

 Rescue